Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

-I lived in the Old North State for 12 years and have definitely learned a few things about daily life in North Carolina.
+Thinking about living in North Carolina?
+You’ve come to the right place.
+I’ve lived in the Old North State for 12 years and have definitely learned a few things about daily life in North Carolina.

 But I don’t want to get ahead of myself, so let’s cover everything you need to know about moving to North Carolina based on firsthand experience.
 Don’t hesitate to reach out with questions, I’m here to help!